themusiclab/universal-music/README.md

-**This repository is currently under construction post-revision.
+**This repository is currently under construction.
 We will remove this warning when all materials are up-to-date.**

 # Universal interpretations of vocal music